Jigsaw Puzzle (song): Critical reception

 Musical opinions have varied widely on the merits of "Jigsaw Puzzle".
 Journalist Richie Unterberger describes it unenthusiastically as a mere "album filler".
 He draws comparisons to the mid-to-late 1960s work of Bob Dylan.
 (Dylan's name appears among the graffiti on the album cover.)
 Unterberg writes "...the similarity to some of Dylan's long, wordy surreal songs of the mid-'60s is close enough that it's a little surprising 'Jigsaw Puzzle' hasn't been singled out by more listeners as being a Dylan imitation, particularly since it frankly sounds a little hackneyed in its approximation of Dylanesque weirdness."
-Some Dylanologists consider this song to be a direct response to the 1966 "Stuck Inside of Mobile with the Memphis Blues Again."
+Some Dylanologists consider this song to be a direct response to the 1966, "Stuck Inside of Mobile with the Memphis Blues Again."
 The lyrics depict the observations of the singer who finds himself surrounded by "misfits and weirdos";

 Of the song, Unterberger concludes, " Like many of the tracks on that album, it drew on country blues for musical inspiration...
 The lyrics, however, are not the sort that would be heard on actual rural Delta blues records...
 More of a drawback to the song, however, is its lack of melodic development, just keeping on the same basic monotonous stock blues tune for a good six minutes or so.
 For album filler such as this, some other creative touches were needed to make it stand out more."

-Others are not so harsh - the BBC concludes, "The self-referencing and mocking "Jigsaw Puzzle" is a treat", and PopMatters says, "Of the 19 songs on the two albums, there are two that stand out head and shoulders above anything else.
-And no, they aren’t the obvious ones most would think of.
-I’m talking about “Jigsaw Puzzle” and “Monkey Man".
-Unfortunately ignored on 40 Licks, both tunes capture the band’s blues-rock at its finest.
-“Jigsaw Puzzle” starts a bit stilted before finding its legs by the second verse and definitely by the initial chorus.
-Defining the outcasts on the street before later going through the band one by one, the Glimmer Twins nailed Wyman’s persona almost as much as Wyman nailed his hundreds of groupies.
+In 2004, Jason MacNeil of PopMatters wrote: "Of the 19 songs on the two albums, there are two that stand out head and shoulders above anything else.
+And no, they aren't the obvious ones most would think of.
+I'm talking about 'Jigsaw Puzzle' and 'Monkey Man'.
+Unfortunately ignored on 40 Licks, both tunes capture the band's blues-rock at its finest.
+'Jigsaw Puzzle' starts a bit stilted before finding its legs by the second verse and definitely by the initial chorus.
+Defining the outcasts on the street before later going through the band one by one, the Glimmer Twins nailed Wyman's persona almost as much as Wyman nailed his hundreds of groupies.
 'And the bass player, he looks nervous, about the girls outside,' Jagger sings.
-And again the blues slide guitar is complemented by Nicky Hopkins’s piano touches at the end".
+And again the blues slide guitar is complemented by Nicky Hopkins's piano touches at the end".

+In 2007, BBC's Daryl Easlea concluded, "The self-referencing and mocking 'Jigsaw Puzzle' is a treat".

 Jim Beviglia ranked "Jigsaw Puzzle" the 30th best Rolling Stones song in Counting Down the Rolling Stones: Their 100 Finest Songs.
 Complex.com called it "the album's most lyrically adventurous song" and ranked it 39th in its Top 50 Rolling Stones songs.
 Rolling Stone ranked it 69th in its countdown of the band's top 100 songs, calling it "a country-rock blast of Highway 61 Revisited surrealism."